Pressure Cooker Pot Roast with Asian Black Bean Sauce

 - Halve roast; sprinkle with salt and pepper.
 Select saute or browning setting on a 6-qt. electric pressure cooker.
 Adjust for medium heat; add 1-1/2 teaspoons oil.
-When oil is hot, brown one roast half on all sides.
+When oil is hot, brown a roast half on all sides.
 Remove; repeat with remaining beef and 1-1/2 teaspoons oil.

 - Add broth to pressure cooker.
 Cook 2 minutes, stirring to loosen browned bits from pan.
 Press cancel.
 Return all to pressure cooker; add onion.

 - Lock lid; close pressure-release valve.
 Adjust to pressure-cook on high for 60 minutes.
 Let pressure release naturally for 10 minutes; quick-release any remaining pressure.
+Press cancel.
 A thermometer inserted in beef should read at least 160°.
-Press cancel.

 - Remove roast; keep warm.
 Add mushrooms, snow peas and black bean sauce to pressure cooker.
 Select saute setting and adjust for low heat.
 Cook and stir until vegetables are tender; 6-8 minutes.